CodeStory/fluent-http/README.md

 ## Random port

-Instead of relying on the default port, you can specify the port yourself...
+Instead of relying on the default port, you can specify a port yourself.
+(Not sure anyone does this anymore thanks to Docker conteners.)

 ```java
 new WebServer().start(4242);